-The medieval atmosphere welcomes you everywhere, it's an imagination exercise.
+The medieval atmosphere welcomes you everywhere.
 The cobbled streets join you along the fortified walls till the covered stairs.
 175 steps must be climbed to reach above the citadel, on the hill.
 There is the Evangelical Church (Europa Nostra Award for Restoration) and the old Saxon graveyard - such a mythic place.

 The fortress was built by the Saxon colonists in the 13th century; the community here developed quickly and guilds were formed.
 The guilds built walls and towers.
 That’s why, today, all of these towers bear the name of a guild.